kakaroto/Beyond20/docs/api.md

-    roll,       // <String> The dice roll formula to roll as a fallback if the specific roll data is not recognized advantage,  // <RollType> The kind of roll advantage to use for this roll whisper,    // <WhisperType> The whisper setting used for this roll ...         // Extra arguments are added based on the type of roll being made }
+    roll,       // <String> The dice roll formula to roll as a fallback if the specific roll data is not recognized advantage,  // <RollType> The kind of roll advantage to use for this roll whisper,    // <WhisperType> The whisper setting used for this roll preview,    // <String> (Optional) A URL to an image for the weapon/item/spell/etc.. used for the roll ...         // Extra arguments are added based on the type of roll being made }
 ```